stclib/STC/README.md

 Introduction
 ------------
 STC is a modern, templated, user-friendly, fast, fully type-safe, and customizable container library for C99, with a uniform API across the containers, and is similar to the c++ standard library containers API.
+It takes some inspirations from Rust and Python too.

 It is a compact, header-only library which includes the all the major "standard" data containers except for the multimap/set variants.
-There are examples on how to create multimaps in the examples folder.
+However, there are examples on how to create multimaps in the examples folder.

 For an introduction to templated containers, please read the blog by Ian Fisher on [type-safe generic data structures in C](https://iafisher.com/blog/2020/06/type-safe-generics-in-c).